 experienceleague.adobe.comas a separate action.

-When you’re working on new features for an upcoming release, you don’t want to edit the master branch directly.
+When you’re working on new features for an upcoming release, you don’t want to edit the main branch directly.
 It would be too easy for someone to push those changes live accidentally.
-Instead, the recommended workflow is to branch the repo, and then push the changes upstream into master when you’re ready.
+Instead, the recommended workflow is to branch the repo, and then push the changes upstream into main when you’re ready.

 A branch is a parallel version of a repository.
-It is contained within the repository, but does not affect the primary or master branch, allowing you to work freely without disrupting the live production version.
-When you’ve made the changes you want to make, you can merge your branch back into the master branch and publish your changes.
+It is contained within the repository, but does not affect the primary or main branch, allowing you to work freely without disrupting the live production version.
+When you’ve made the changes you want to make, you can merge your branch back into the main branch and publish your changes.

 For best results, treat branches as temporary workspaces.
 As soon as you submit a pull request from a branch and merge it, delete the branch.
 It’s easy to create a new branch, and you’ll know when you create it that it’s in sync.